Naming Your Dental Practice, What You Need To Know

 Does the name of your practice matter?
 The short answer is yes.
 The right name can make the job of marketing your practice easy.
 It can attract new patients and make you stand out from other practices in your area.

-When choosing a business name, you have several options.
+When choosing a dental clinic name, you have several options.
 It’s important to take your goals, vision, and circumstances into consideration, since each of these may warrant a different approach.
 There’s no such thing as a “one size fits all” approach to naming a dental practice, but in this article, we’ll focus on “one size fits many.”

 You want people to think “dentist” when the business name pops up.
 You want to make this easy and instantaneous.